-- The City or County could ask construction contractors to impose a condition on construction workers that if they are arrested and charged with a crime in the local area, they will be fired.
+- .
+The City or County could ask construction contractors to impose a condition on construction workers that if they are arrested and charged with a crime in the local area, they will be fired.
 Enforcing this condition of employment could be a deterrent to subsequent potential offenders. - .
-The developer and/or Homeowners' Association could consider employing a security firm as a shortterm alternative to law enforcement during construction. - .
+The developer and/or Homeowners' Association could consider employing a security firm as a short-term alternative to law enforcement during construction. - .
 Deterrents to theft and burglaries on the construction site could include sufficient lighting of the area, the ability to lock/close off areas after work hours, and the use of publicized surveillance cameras. - .
-Construction workers should be made aware of onsite requirements for securing/locking up locations. tools, and equipment.
+Construction workers should be made aware of onsite requirements for securing/locking up locations, tools, and equipment. - .
+The Sheriff's Department encourages planners responsible for formulating conditions of project approval to acquire a security survey and security plan for the development, and to apply best management practices such as Crime Prevention through Environmental Design (CPTED) to minimize visual obstacles, maintain visual surveillance corridors, and avoid places of concealment.